mrismanaziz/Reforestation/README.md

-## What do you call a fashionable lawn statue with an excellent sense of rhythmn?
-A metro-gnome
+## Have you heard of the band 1023MB?
+They haven't got a gig yet.